ffakira/tech-ignite/README.md

 </profiles>

 * `createdAt`, `updatedAt`, `startDate` and `endDate` currently is set to `int` which will cause an int overflow, from Y2k38 bug, when time reaches on ~Jan 2038.
 A simple fix, is to use `long` instead of `int`.

-* A better docker build, instead of creating flyway migrations and generate JOOQ outside of docker container.
 ```

 ### API Documentation